melio0504/purrfect-character-replacer/README.md

 ### Note:

 This is just a simple Java program that I made for my school activity.
-We were instructed to create a program that replace a specificed character with another character.
+We were instructed to create a program that replace a specified character with another character.